SJTU-YONGFU-RESEARCH-GRP/ESDED-Emerging-Semiconductor-Device-Electrical-Dataset/README.md

 - `Nanosheet/`: Nanosheet FET data
 - `CFET/`: Complementary FET data

 Each device folder contains multiple subdirectories, where each subdirectory represents a specific device from a published paper.
-The naming convention follows the pattern `[PaperID]_[DeviceID]`.
+The naming convention follows the pattern `[PaperID]_[FigureID]`.

-## Data File Naming Convention

-The dataset is in `MESD` folder.
-The data is recorded with JSON files.
-Each JSON file corresponds to a device in a PDK.
-The files are named as `PDK Name`-`Device Name`.
-MESD includes data from 11 PDKs and 44 types of devices from 350 nm to 3 nm.
-The PDKs and devices are renamed to avoid leakage of foundry information.

 | Structure | of Devices |
 |-----------|--------------------------|